 Assistant Professor of Practice

 Through her music, Dr Fenn often challenges performers to ‘see’ with their ears and construct spatial ‘views’ of their surroundings.
-She believes that sound is one tool to give audiences the chance to experience the volume of the space in which they exist.
+She believes that sound is one tool to give audiences the chance to experience vibrations in the volume of the space in which they exist.

-Integrative Music Theory 2
+Tonal Music Theory

 Creative Music Composition